 - Provide care for family members in a certain in need situation

-- Care for individual facing trouble of conflict in various relationships
+- Care for individuals facing trouble of conflict in various relationships

 - People facing challenges of old age

 - Addicts of alcohol or other drugs

 - Physically disabled people having independence issues and facing isolation from society